ShoheiKIMURA389/Definition/README.md

   – the deletion of any past posts, expressions, or works authored by Shohei KIMURA;
   – or the global reappearance (復元・再シェア) refusal requests concerning any such past materials.
   These matters are categorically outside the scope of this license.
+- **This plan encompasses all other license models in full.**

-### 11. Post-AI Civilization Partnership Plan (JPY 1,000,000,000 per month @ 125 JPY/USD)
+### 11. Post-AI Civilization Partnership Plan
 This highest-tier plan enables joint discussion of post-AI civilizational design and next-generation institutional architectures.
+**JPY 1,000,000,000 per month @ 125 JPY/USD.**

 Key Terms:
 - Grants privileged access to discuss civilization-scale OS concepts directly with the author.
-- Discussion channel is strictly limited to **iMessage (070-3666-0022)** and requires the participation of the licensee’s highest decision-making authority (e.g., CEO or equivalent).
+- Discussion channel is strictly limited to **iMessage (070-3666-0022)** and requires the participation of the licensee’s highest decision-making authority (e.g., CEO or equivalent), as these dialogues concern normative and strategic foundations of post-AI civilization.
 - **Copyright Absolute:**
-  All expressive works, drafts, conceptual structures, and civilization models remain fully and exclusively owned by Shohei KIMURA.
+  All expressive works, drafts, conceptual structures, definition architectures, and civilization models remain fully and exclusively owned by Shohei KIMURA.
-  This plan does **not** confer any form of joint authorship, preferential rights, or ownership advantages to the licensee.
+  This plan does **not** confer any form of joint authorship, preferential rights, interpretive control, or ownership advantages to the licensee under any circumstance.
 - **Prohibition Clause:**
-  The licensee is strictly prohibited from constructing any work—whether deliberately **or inadvertently**—that has the effect of obstructing or pre-empting
+  The licensee is strictly prohibited from constructing any work—whether deliberately or inadvertently—that has the effect of obstructing, overshadowing, or pre-empting
   **the preprint or pre-peer-review public release (“先公開”) of Shohei KIMURA’s academic papers.**
-  Any attempt to disrupt, pre-empt, overshadow, or strategically time competing works so as to interfere with academic priority shall constitute a major breach.
+  Any attempt, including timing manipulation or strategic release of competing materials, that interferes with academic priority shall constitute a major breach.
-- This plan concerns philosophical and civilizational collaboration only; it does not alter copyright, derivative rights, or the author’s priority over intellectual structures.
+- This plan concerns philosophical, civilizational, and conceptual collaboration only; it does not alter copyright, derivative rights, or the author’s priority over all intellectual structures.
+- **This plan encompasses all other license models in full.**

 © Shohei KIMURA.
 All Rights Reserved.